For developers & vibe coders

 wait_for_completion |

-Poll until a render finishes.
-Call again on terminal:false. | 0 |
+Poll until the render finishes; call it again if it times out mid-wait. | 0 |

 download_result |